lingjieqiao/stat159-fall2016-project1/paper/paper.md

 Git, according to the developer's website, is an open source distributed version control system that helps people keep track of changes they made to documents.
 When I create a new folder on the local computer and `git init` the folder, git will automatically be initiated to track the changes in the current repository.

-The most common command lines associated with Git are:
+Some common command lines that I personally use the most are:
-* `git init` - which initiates git on a new working directory
+* `git init` - which initiates Git on a new working directory
-* `git status` - which checks the current git status
+* `git status` - which checks the current Git status
 * `git add` - which stages the file
 * `git commit` - which commits the changes with specific commit message
 * `git log` - which presents all history changes
 * `git checkout` - which checks out commits, branches or files

-The following image, The lifecycle of the status of your files, from the official git documentation, explains the different stages of a file.
+The following image, "The Lifecycle of The Status of Your Files", from the official Git documentation, explains the different stages of a file.
 One will notice that, each file in the working directory can be **tracked** or **untracked** while each **tracked** file can be **unmodified**, **modified** or **staged**.

 ![alt tag](/images/git-procedure.png)

-Simply put, git records all the changes you make with the working directory.
+Simply put, Git records all the changes you make with the working directory.
 Git is essential in this project because as beginners to computation statistics, we need to track our progress.
 Some advantages of Git include: 1. undo mistakes 2. work offline and 3. create commits useful for future reference.
 It is therefore important for anyone to write good commit messages so that the readers can easily follow your thinking process and achieve effective collaboration.

 ---